 Los Angeles Herald 1908

 it was 153 feet north of Commercial St and 88 feet east of Garey.
-That's in the vacant lot at the center of the image.
+A survey would pinpoint it:

 One last shot of El Aliso in this 1850 aerial taken from a balloon.
 It's on the right surrounded by El Aliso winery.